 Mongolia COVID-19 travel restrictions

 Mongolia is closed for travel.
-Most visitors from Grenada will not be allowed to travel to Mongolia.
+Most visitors from Italy will not be allowed to travel to Mongolia.
+You are required to have mandatory quarantine.
 Find travel restrictions, quarantine and entry requirements to travel Mongolia.

 - In order to apply for a visa, you must submit your visa application at a Mongolian diplomatic mission (Embassy/Consulate).

 - Visa officer may require you to submit additional documents in order for you to prove the purpose of your visit.

 - With a regular tourist visa you may stay up to 30 days in Mongolia.
 It may be extended for a further 30 days at the Immigration Agency of Mongolia if you apply for an extension not less than 4 days before the duration of your visa expires